koushi/NyshakVault/World/People/PCs/Ny'shak.md

 ### Personality

 Ny'shak is a quiet, contemplative figure.
 While not known for his way with words or social customs, Ny'shak possesses wisdom beyond his years.
-He is fiercely loyal to those close to him, none more so than Kai'sa his soulmate and the goddess Selune.
+He is fiercely loyal to those close to him, none more so than Kai'sa his soulmate and his adoptive grandmother Oloma.
+Simmering beneath his quiet demeanor is a primal fury that once sparked is difficult to extinguish.

 ## Biography
 ### Background
 ### Campaign